AmosDinh/GNNpapersearch/README.md

 # GNNpapersearch

-We train a Graph Neural Network on the ArXiv paper dataset which comprises roughly 2 million papers and 1 million authors. <br>
+1. We train a Graph Neural Network on the ArXiv paper dataset which comprises roughly 2 million papers and 1 million authors.
-The GNN is used to obtain numerical representations of papers, authors, categories, journals and words.
-Search is powerered using the Weaviate vector database. <br>
+2. The GNN is used to obtain numerical representations of papers, authors, categories, journals and words.
+Search is powerered using the Weaviate vector database.
-The training approach allows us to compare every entity type with every other one.
-For example we can find similar papers given a query of an author, a journal or a category. <br>
+.3 The training approach allows us to compare every entity type with every other one.
+For example we can find similar papers given a query of an author, a journal or a category.

 The graph is constructed using all entity- and relationship types.
-As [Yao, L., Mao, C., & Luo, Y. (2019, July)] propose,  we create a node for every word and connect them by TF-IDF and PMI-weighted edges to the papers' abstracts they appear in.
+As [1] propose,  we create a node for every word and connect them by TF-IDF and PMI-weighted edges to the papers' abstracts they appear in.

-Training is done with the Heterogeneous Graph Transformer, corresponding sampling approach and a TransE Knowledge Graph Embedding Head with margin loss:
+Training is done with the Heterogeneous Graph Transformer [2], corresponding sampling approach and a TransE Knowledge Graph Embedding [3] head with margin loss:
 ![image](https://github.com/AmosDinh/GNNpapersearch/assets/39965380/4efa8e29-4b70-4784-b014-f3c44fc25f9a)
 where s, e, t are the sourcenodes, relationships and targetnodes of all relationship types in the graph e.g (paper written_by author).  <br>
 The training takes 36 hours on a P100 Nvidia GPU.
 At the end of training the GNN still has only seen 1 million target edges (but more than a billion nodes).